-Cabarrus College truly is a place where everyone knows your name.
+Cabarrus College is a place where everyone knows your name.
 With small classes and low student-to-faculty ratio, your instructors get to know you and are committed to helping you succeed, while you’re here and after you graduate.

 A View Into Student Life at Cabarrus College of Health Sciences